Embassy of Sweden, Brussels: History

 The diplomatic mission in Brussels was established in 1837.
 From 1869 to 1895, the mission was shared with The Hague, Netherlands, located in the latter city and covering both states.
 Until 1921, the envoy in Brussels had a dual accreditation in The Hague.

 During World War II, the envoy post was vacant between 1942 and 1944.
 From 1 April 1944, Gunnar Hägglöf served as envoy extraordinary and minister plenipotentiary to the Belgian government in exile and the Dutch government-in-exile in London.
 In November of the same year, the Swedish mission in Brussels resumed its operations after Hägglöf returned there from London.
 The Swedish properties in Belgium were relatively unscathed during the war.
 The mission and consulate general in Brussels, the consulate general in Antwerp, as well as the Seamen's Church and other Swedish institutions, were undamaged.

 In March 1956, an agreement was reached between the Swedish government and the Belgian government to mutually elevate each other's legations to embassies.
 In connection with this, the Swedish government appointed the then envoy Gunnar Reuterskiöld as ambassador.

 During the 2010s, the Swedish embassy in Brussels received the "Entreprise écodynamique" accolade, which was an official recognition and reward for environmental awareness for both public and private companies in the Brussels region.
 As the only embassy in Brussels, the Swedish embassy was awarded a first star and could then be called - Entreprise écodynamique.

 On 22 December 2010, the Reinfeldt cabinet decided to close the embassy in Brussels, along with four other Swedish embassies.
 According to Foreign Minister Carl Bildt, the decision was a consequence of the Riksdag deciding to cut the grant to the Government Office by SEK 300 million.
 The embassy closed on 1 July 2011.
-Since 2011, a Stockholm-based ambassador has been responsible for the bilateral relations between Sweden and Belgium.
+From 2011, a Stockholm-based ambassador was responsible for the bilateral relations between Sweden and Belgium.
 On 2 November 2020, Sweden opened a consulate general in Brussels, whose general focus is consular activities, including ensuring readiness to assist individuals in crisis or disaster situations.
 In February 2025, the Swedish government announced its intention to convert the consulate general into an embassy during the summer.
-On 1 September 2025, the Consulate General in Brussels was converted into an embassy.
+On 1 September 2025, the consulate general in Brussels was converted into an embassy.